Skip to content

 Data preparation guidelines

-Organize data logically with clear headers and consistent structure.
-Remove errors or corrupt entries.
-CSV format is often easiest for others to use.
+Organize your data with clear, consistent column headers and remove errors or corrupt entries.
+CSV is preferred for maximum compatibility.

 Data hosting requirements

-• Google Drive or Dropbox (ensure public access)
+• Google Drive or Dropbox (verify public-access settings)

 Submission process